2019 Tax Law Updates

 THIS MEANS THAT…if you do itemize…if your miscellaneous itemized deductions previously needed to exceed 2% of your adjusted gross income, they are no longer deductible.

-- The limit on charitable contributions of cash has increased from 50 percent to 60 percent of your adjusted gross income.
+- The limit on charitable contributions of cash is 60 percent of your adjusted gross income (up from 50 percent in years prior to 2018).

 - Receipts required for donations > $250